 Student Accounting Policies

-“Cash", defined as U.S. coin and currency, cashier's check, money order, bank draft, or traveler's checks, is accepted for payments made in person.
+“Cash" is defined as U.S. coin and currency, cashier's check, money order, bank draft, or traveler's checks.

 For every time the University receives over $10,000 in cash in one transaction or in two or more related transactions, we are required to file IRS Form 8300 "Report of Cash Payments Over $10,000 Received in a Trade or Business."
 Transactions occurring within a cumulative 12 month period are considered related (and reportable) if the recipient (Kean University) knows, or has reason to know, that each transaction is one of a series of related transactions.
 Payments for tuition, fees, room and board, etc. are considered related (and reportable) transactions.